nialldbarber/ndb/README.md

 - Page refresh, go to top of page

 - Fix hamburger menu animation

   - its disappearing instantly but the nav items are animating correctly

+- Increase scale of hamburger when you hover over it

 ---